 Q: How long can I store my activity log files?

 You control the retention policies for your CloudTrail log files.
 By default, log files are stored indefinitely.
 You can use Amazon S3 object lifecycle management rules to define your own retention policy.
 For example, you may want to delete old log files or archive them to Amazon Glaicer.

 Q: What information is available in an event?

-An event contains information about the associated activity: who made the request, the services used, the actions performed, and parameters for the action, and the response elements returned by the AWS service.
+An event contains information about the associated activity: who made the request, the services used, the actions performed, and parameters for the action, and the response elements returned by the Amazon Web Services service.
 For more details, see the CloudTrail Event Reference section of the user guide.